What Is CPT®?

 • ICD-10-CM: Used to report diagnoses for patients of inpatient or outpatient providers

-HCPCS (pronounced "hick-picks") stands for Healthcare Common Procedure Coding System.
-What we refer to as HCPCS codes is Level II of this system, or Level II HCPCS codes.
-Level I of the Healthcare Common Procedure Coding System is the CPT® code set.
-The main takeaway is the understanding that, essentially, HCPCS Level II begins where CPT® ends.
+When someone refers to HCPCS (pronounced "hick-picks"), they most likely are referring to the HCPCS Level II code set.
+HCPCS Level I is the CPT® code set.
+The main takeaway is that HCPCS Level II begins where CPT® ends.

-The Centers for Medicare & Medicaid Services (CMS) wanted a classification system for medical supplies, equipment, medications, and services not included in CPT® — so, around 1980, the AMA worked with CMS to develop a new set of codes.
+The Centers for Medicare & Medicaid Services (CMS) wanted a classification system for medical supplies, equipment, medications, and services not included in CPT®, so around 1980 the AMA worked with CMS to develop a new set of codes.

 Examples of services, supplies, and items with HCPCS Level II codes include orthotic and prosthetic procedures, hearing and vision services, ambulance services, medical and surgical supplies, drugs, nutrition therapy, and durable medical equipment.